Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 - You complete a 90 day trial period. (more on this later)

-- You are eligible for the Prime badge and offering free 2-day shipping to customers
+- You are eligible for the Prime badge and offering free 1 and 2-day shipping to customers

 - Customer places an order